 Creatives converge in Glasgow to create some of the most original material produced in the UK.
 As a former tram terminus, Tramway, which was turned into Scotland’s internationally acclaimed venue for contemporary visual and performing art as part of Glasgow’s year as City of Culture 1990 and host venue of the Turner Prize in 2015, puts on groundbreaking productions year round.

 The city also has a number of original home-grown theatre companies.
 There’s Untitled Projects, who create adventurous theatre on a large scale.
 Then there’s Vanishing Point, who create new theatre for modern audiences, and who gained success for unique productions such as Interiors – a completely silent show, where the audience peers in on a dinner party taking place behind a window.

 Making their headquarters in Glasgow, the National Theatre of Scotland is the first national theatre company to opt not to have their own venue but to exist as a ground-breaking touring company – a ‘theatre without walls’.
 Their shows have been as equally cutting edge as their model.
 Black Watch, Macbeth and The Strange Undoing of Prudencia Hart are just a few of their shows to have received critical acclaim and performed across various continents.

 "The National Theatre of Scotland has redefined the whole idea of theatre in Scotland; and has shown, definitively, that what happens in formal theatre buildings is only the tip of a dramatic iceberg in a nation drenched in possibilities."

-If you’d rather browse than attend a tour, then check out a theatre exhibition.
-The Scottish Mask and Puppet Centre has a permanent exhibition drawn from their extensive collection of materials, whilst the Theatre Royal has a permanent heritage display for people to learn more about the performance history of the theatre.
+If you’d rather browse than attend a tour or a show, then check out a theatre exhibition.
+The Scottish Mask and Puppet Centre has a permanent exhibition drawn from their extensive collection of materials.